gatsbyjs/gatsby/docs/tutorial/part-one/index.md

 Open a terminal window.
 See
 [terminal instructions for Mac users](http://www.macworld.co.uk/feature/mac-software/how-use-terminal-on-mac-3608274/) and [terminal instructions for Windows users](https://www.quora.com/How-do-I-open-terminal-in-windows).
-In your terminal window, type `node --version` and hit ENTER, then `npm --version` and hit ENTER.
+In your terminal window, type `node --version` and hit ENTER, then `npm --version` and hit ENTER (tip: to run a specified command, you must type the command into your terminal and then press ENTER.
+Then the command will run).

 You should see something like: